강의

 • However, it takes some time to get used to the declarative programming style.

-• First, we reviewed Cold Publisher and Hot Publisher, which were briefly mentioned in Part 1, and then we learned about the types of Hot Publisher and their respective features through marble diagrams and example codes.
+• First, we reviewed Cold Publisher and Hot Publisher, which were briefly mentioned in Part 1, and then we learned about the types of Hot Publisher and their respective features through marble diagrams and example code.

-[Cold Publisher Review Lecture Material Capture]
+[Cold Publisher Review Lecture Materials Capture]

 [Capture of lecture material on the concept of threads]